icons

 Type of AssetDuration of HoldingType of Capital GainTax Rate

-Equity Shares< 12 monthsShort-term15%
+Equity Shares< 12 monthsShort-term20%

-Non-Equity Assets (excluding Real Estate)> 36 monthsLong-term20% with indexation benefits
+Non-Equity Assets (excluding Real Estate)> 36 monthsLong-term12.5%

-How to Calculate Capital Gain on the Sale of Property
+How to Calculate Capital Gain on the Sale of Property?

 Before calculating capital gains, you need to get familiar with a few standard terms and their meanings.
 Let’s get started.

-1. Full Value consideration: This is the amount the seller is expected to receive due to the asset transfer.
+• Full Value consideration: This is the amount the seller is expected to receive due to the asset transfer.
 Capital gains are taxed in the year of the transfer itself, even if no consideration is received.

-2. Cost of Acquisition: The original sale price of the house/property.
+• Cost of Acquisition: The original sale price of the house/property.
 In simpler terms, the amount paid by the seller to acquire the property in the first place.

-3. Cost of Improvements: Any additional expense incurred to alter the capital asset.
+• Cost of Improvements: Any additional expense incurred to alter the capital asset.

-How to Calculate Short-Term Capital Gain on the Sale of Property
+How to Calculate Short Term Capital Gain on the Sale of Property?

-This is the basic formula for calculating:
+This is the basic formula for calculating Short Term Capital Gain on the Sale of Property:

 STGC (Short-term capital gain) = Full Value Consideration- (Expenses incurred during such the transaction + Cost of Acquisition + Cost of Improvements)

-How to Calculate Long-Term Capital Gain on Sale of Property
+How to Calculate Long-Term Capital Gain on Sale of Property?

-1. Start with the total value consideration of the property.
+• Start with the total value consideration of the property.

-2. Now, make the following deductions:
+• Now, make the following deductions:

 • Expenditure incurred due to the property transfer